JulienRemy/PSyclone/doc/autodiff/user_guide/reverse_mode.rst

-In the case of iterative assignments *ie.* where the LHS variable of the assignment is also present on the RHS, additional care must be taken to avoid incorrect computations of the LHS adjoint by assigning to it last rather than incrementing its value as in the general case detailled above.
+In the case of iterative assignments *ie.* where the LHS variable of the assignment is also present on the RHS, additional care must be taken to avoid incorrect computations of the LHS adjoint by assigning to it last rather than incrementing its value as in the general case detailled above (see :footcite:t:`griewank-walther` chapter 5.1, p.93).

 As an example consider the following adjoint: